nycu-caslab/OSC-RISCV-Web/labs/lab1.rst

 (such as OpenSBI or U-Boot) is responsible for early hardware initialization and for passing a Flattened Device Tree (DTB) to the kernel or to a custom bare-metal program.

-The DTB provides a structured description of the platform’s hardware components.
+The DTB provides a structured description of the platform's hardware components.
 It is assumed that the DTB pointer is passed in register ``a1`` during boot.
 You should store this value and use it as the starting point for your access functions.